h-2/hannes.hauswedell.net/content/post/2018/04/03 - view1.md

 * In general views are not required to be const-iterable, but if they are the `const_iterator` is the same as the `iterator` and
 `const_reference` is the same as `reference`. [^3]

 [^3]: This might be confusing to wrap your head around, but remember that the `const_iterator` of a container is like an iterator over the `const` version of that container.
-The same is true for views, except that since the view does not own the elements its own const-ness **does not "protect" the elements from being written to. **Ranges behave similar to iterators in this regard, an `iterator const` on a vector can also be used to write to the value it points to.
+The same is true for views, except that since the view does not own the elements its own const-ness **does not "protect" the elements from being written to.** Ranges behave similar to iterators in this regard, an `iterator const` on a vector can also be used to write to the value it points to.
+More on this in [this range-v3 issue](https://github.com/ericniebler/range-v3/issues/385).

 ```cpp
     /* constructors and deconstructors */